Topological Full Groups of Ample Groupoids with Applications to Graph Algebras: Graph groupoids

 \section{Graph groupoids}

-We are now going to apply the theory from the preceding sections to obtain specialized results for graph groupoids.
-We begin by recalling the relevant terminology of graphs and their associated groupoids (as they appear in the literature on graph $C^*$-algebras).
-This is pretty standard and may be found in many other papers, e.g.~\cite{BCW}, \cite{KPRR}.
+The rest of the paper will be focused on graph groupoids.
+This section recalls the relevant terminology for graphs and their associated groupoids (as they appear in the literature on graph algebras).
+We also record the characterizations of many properties of a graph groupoid in terms of the graph.
+This is fairly standard and may also be found in many other papers, e.g.~\cite{BCW}, \cite{KPRR}.